meerkat999/ucosports/README.md

 * UCOSPORTS-INVENTORY : Wildfly Swarm
 * UCOSPORTS-WEB : Wildfly Swarm (not necesary Wildfly Swarm server, can be change for other server like Apache or Node.js because only contain the folder webapp)

+## INSTRUCTIONS

+### ENVIRONMENT

-### CONNECTION POOL DB
+#### CONNECTION POOL DB
-To change the connection properties to the database, edit the project-stages.yml file located at:
+To change the connection properties (url connection, schema, ports, users and passwords) to the database, edit the project-stages.yml file located at:

 * UCOSPORTS-TOURNAMENT : UCOSPORTS-DOMAIN/src/main/resources/
 * UCOSPORTS-REPORTS : UCOSPORTS-REPORTS/src/main/resources/
 * UCOSPORTS-INVENTORY : UCOSPORTS-INVENTORY/src/main/resources/

-## INSTRUCTIONS
 ### BUILD AND DEPLOY
 #### ALL MICROSERVICES
 * Go to the folder of the project.